All prisoners have basic rights when they serve their sentence inside a prison. They have the right to be treated with humanity, dignity and respect.

 Right to information

-All prisoners, community-based offenders and youth detainees can request records of their personal information.
+All prisoners and community-based offenders can request records of their personal and non-personal information.

 Prisoners are given a full medical examination on arrival by a medical officer.
 This includes a record of previous medical history and medication they are currently taking.